linearregression/collaboratool/using-virtualbox.md

     runs the virtual machine for you.
   * Download the BCE VM in the form of an [OVA file](https://berkeley.box.com/s/y04d3p41eau1cz97uusf). (note that this version does have the heartbleed bug, but this is unlikely to be a problem.)
+Previous releases can be found at the [SCF's archive](http://scf.berkeley.edu/bce).
   * Open VirtualBox, go to File > Import appliance, and then select the .ova file you just downloaded (possibly located in the "Downloads" folder in your home directory).
   * Wait a few minutes...
   * Start the virtual machine by clicking on the tab for "BCE-*version*" (or